iCliniq Logo

 Introduction:

-The female reproductive system has its unique structure and functions to perform.
-Therefore, before knowing about the infectious condition of the vulva, it is vital to understand the structure of the vulva.
+The female reproductive system has a unique structure and function.
+Therefore, it is vital to understand the structure of the vulva before learning about its infectious condition.
 In addition, maintaining its hygiene is crucial to prevent unnecessary infection and inflammation.

 The vulva belongs to the external genitalia of the female, and it includes: